TorshaMajumder/astra/README.md

 ## 4. Post-Training & Evaluation Workflows

-⚠️ **Branch Note:** The main development branch holds the latest updates, including the upcoming knowledge distillation architecture.
-Because architectural changes in the distillation model modify the core codebase, downstream evaluations and fine-tuning for the contrastive learning framework must be executed from the dedicated `astra-clr` branch.
+⚠️ **Branch Note:** The main development branch holds the latest code updates.
+For downstream evaluations and fine-tuning for the contrastive learning framework using the model weights shared at [Hugging Face: Models](https://huggingface.co/ashrot/astra-clr-base), you must execute the code from the dedicated `astra-clr` branch.

-Before running downstream tasks or contrastive model fine-tuning, please switch to the correct branch:
+Please switch to the correct branch, else skip this step:
 ```bash
 git checkout astra-clr
 ```